 Negotiation is more common than you may think.
 From negotiating a pay rise with your boss, to haggling for more favourable terms with a supplier, negotiating sales with clients, and resolving employee or legal disputes, negotiation is vital.

-Follow these top tips to more successful negotiations:
+Top tips to more successful negotiations

 - Avoid stereotypes - Negotiating isn't about warring parties with a winner and a loser at the end; it requires collaboration, consensus and partnership.